databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_rotation
 **********************

-.. function:: rst_rotation(raster)
+.. function:: rst_rotation(tile)

-    Computes the rotation of the raster in degrees.
+    Computes the rotation of the raster tile in degrees.
     The rotation is the angle between the X axis and the North axis.
     The rotation is computed using the GeoTransform of the raster.